NoneShen/Poly-document/add_chain/guideline.md

 ## Overview

-This chapter shows the developer how to cooperate with the poly network team to add a chain into the poly cross-chain ecosystem.
-The functions developers need to implement:
+This chapter shows developers how to cooperate with the poly network team to add a chain into the poly cross-chain ecosystem.
+The methods that developers need to implement:

-- Block Header Synchronization Interface Method， including header sync and the entrance functions.
+- Block Header Synchronization Method, including header sync functions and their corresponding entrance functions.
 - Handler for handling the cross-chain transaction with Merkle proof.

-The poly team will accomplish the remaining actions such as smart contract deployment, side chain registration, and relayer setup.

 ## Block Header Synchronization